 29 Must an employer continue to pay the former employee while they are subject to post-employment restrictive covenants?

-Russian law does not provide any specific regulation with respect to post-employment restrictive covenants and does not provide any requirement for an employer to pay a former employee during such a period.
+Russian law does not provide any specific regulation concerning postemployment restrictive covenants and does not provide any requirement for an employer to pay a former employee during such a period.

 LIABILITY FOR ACTS OF EMPLOYEES

 Extent of liability